rimitchell/vault-java-driver/README.md

 supports some addition features beyond the Version 1 that was the default in earlier Vault builds (e.g. secret rotation, soft deletes, etc).

 Unfortunately, K/V V2 introduces some breaking changes, in terms of both request/response payloads as well as how URL's are constructed for Vault's REST API.
-Therefore, version `4.0.0` of this Vault Driver likewise had to introduce some breaking changes, to allow support for both K/V versions.
+Therefore, version `5.0.0` of this Vault Driver likewise had to introduce some breaking changes, to allow support for both K/V versions.

-* **If you are using the new K/V V2 across the board**, then no action is needed.
-The Vault Driver now assumes this by default.

-* **If you are still using the old K/V V1 across the board**, then you can use the `Vault` class constructor:
-  `public Vault(final VaultConfig vaultConfig, final Integer engineVersion)`, supplying a `1` as the engine version parameter. constructor, then you can declare whether to use Version 1 or 2 across the board.

-* **If you are using a mix, of some secret paths mounted with V1 and others mounted with V2**, then you have two options:

-  * You can explicitly specify your Vault secret paths, and which K/V version each one is using.
-Construct your `Vault` objects with the constructor `public Vault(final VaultConfig vaultConfig, final Boolean useSecretsEnginePathMap, final Integer globalFallbackVersion)`.
-    Within the `VaultConfig` object, supply a map of Vault secret paths to their associated K/V version (`1` or `2`).

-  * You can rely on the Vault Driver to auto-detect your mounts and K/V versions upon instantiation.
-Use the same constructor as above, but leave the map `null`.
-Note that this option requires your authentication credentials to have access to read Vault's `/v1/sys/mounts` path.
+* **The driver now mimics the vault cli (golang client) and detects if a mount path is V1 or V2**

 SSL Config
 ----------